jussihyva/n-puzzle/README.md

 ### 3. Compile and start docker containers

 cd n-puzzle
->NOTE. make command might fail without sudo command (sudo make).
-This becuse of usage of Docker requires admin rights (sudo) in some environments.
+>NOTE. make command will fail if docker requires admin rights.
+Use sudo to avoid an issue.

 make